PioneerCode/pioneer-windows-development-environment/README.md

-# Pioneer Coder Development Environment
+# Pioneer Code Development Environment With Packer, Vagrant and Chocolatey

 ## Overview